-(i) Basic and Diluted Loss Per Share
+(i) Basic and Diluted earnings (loss) per share

 Basic earnings (loss) per share have been computed by dividing net earnings (loss) by the weighted average shares outstanding during the year.
 Weighted average number of shares is determined by relating the portion of time within the year that common shares have been outstanding to the total time in the year.